-- Avoid letting baby walk around with a bottle containing a sweet drink.
+- Avoid letting baby walk around with a bottle.

-- It is recommended that you encourage your child to drink from a cup by his/her first birthday
+- The American Dental Association recommends that you encourage your child to drink from a cup by his or her first birthday.

 Thumbsucking is normal for infants; most stop on their own by age 2.

-- If your child sucks his/her thumb beyond age 2, try to discourage it by age 4
+- If your child sucks his or her thumb beyond age 2, try to discourage it by age 4.

 Yes, but don't dip it in sugar, honey, or sweetened liquid.
 In addition:

 - Try to have your child give up the pacifier by age 2.

 - Keep in mind that while a pacifier and thumbsucking create no health difference for the child, a pacifier may be a better choice because it can be easier to wean your child from a pacifier than from thumbsucking.

 What is the Best Way to Brush a Toddler's Teeth?

 Use a small, soft-bristled brush.
 Use a circular or wiggling motion on all tooth surfaces, especially where the tooth meets the gumline.
 Once your toddler is able to spit out, use a pea-sized amount of fluoride toothpaste on the brush.
 Families should ask their dentist to demonstrate proper toothbrushing during the child's dental visit.

 Can I Transmit Harmful Bacteria That May Affect My Baby's Teeth?